Physics-50/Module-2/docs/week3.md

 #### 2 Systematic Error from Sphere Diameter and Mass?
 Probably Randomized!

 Terminal speed is not the only measured quantity that goes into our calculation of viscosity.
 The mass and diameter of the sphere are also important, so we shoud examine our knowledge of these a bit more closely.
 Our mass measurements had some trial-to-trial variation, while our diameter measurements were primarily limited by resolution error.
-For example, for the nominal 3.5-mm spheres, our measurements of ten sphere masses ranged from 0.1768 g to 0.1777 g, but our measurements of ten sphere diameters all came out to 3.47mm.
+For example, for the nominal 3.5-mm spheres, our measurements of ten sphere masses ranged from 0.1768 g to 0.1777 g, but our measurements of ten sphere diameters all came out to 3.47 mm.

 | Nominal Sphere Diameter | Average Mass | Standard Error of Mass | Measured Diameter |
 | ----------------------- | ------------ | ---------------------- | ----------------- |